google/or-tools/ortools/sat/docs/scheduling.md

 ## Detecting if two intervals overlap.

-We want a Boolean variable to be true iff two intervals overlap.
+We want a Boolean variable to be true if and only if two intervals overlap.
 To enforce this, we will create 3 Boolean variables, link two of them to the relative positions of the two intervals, and define the third one using the other two Boolean variables.

 There are two ways of linking the three Boolean variables.
 The first version uses one clause and two implications.
 Propagation will be faster using this